royerlab/napari-chatgpt/README.md

 https://github.com/royerlab/napari-chatgpt/assets/1870994/bb9b35a4-d0aa-4f82-9e7c-696ef5859a2f

-As LLMs continue to improve, Omega will become even more adept at handling complex image processing and analysis tasks.
-The current version of ChatGPT, 3.5, has a cutoff date of 2021, which means that it lacks nearly two years of knowledge on the napari API and usage, as well as the latest versions of popular libraries like scikit-image, OpenCV, numpy, scipy, etc...
-Despite this, you can see in the videos below that it is quite capable.
-While ChatGPT 4.0 is a significant upgrade, it is not yet widely available.
+As LLMs improve, Omega will become even more adept at handling complex image processing and analysis tasks.
+GPT 4.0 has been a significant upgrade compared to GPT 3.5, and many of the videos (see below and here) are highly reproducible, with a typically 90% success rate (see preprint for a reproducibility analysis).
+While open-source models are promising and rapidly improving, they must get better to run Omega reliably.
+More recent models by OpenAI's competitors, such as Google and Anthropic, are great news, but Omega still needs to support these newer models fully -- it seems every week comes with a new batch of models.

 Omega could eventually help non-experts process and analyze images, especially in the bioimage domain.
 It is also potentially valuable for educative purposes as it could assist in teaching image processing and analysis, making it more accessible.
-Although ChatGPT, which powers Omega, may not be yet on par with an expert image analyst or computer vision expert, it is just a matter of time...
+Although ChatGPT, which powers Omega, may still need to be on par with an expert image analyst or computer vision expert, it is just a matter of time...

 Omega holds a conversation with the user and uses different tools to answer questions,